KonradHoeffner/tempoguide/index.md

 <mtg-card name="Lightning Bolt"/>
 <mtg-card name="Daze"/>

+Minyafriend:
+> Be aware Stifle is a thing.
+> In: blasts, removal, goyfs Out: FoW, Thoughtseize

 Eco:

 Black Daze vs. Red Daze is a cool matchup where they fold to a lot of your cards.